 - Brazilian brand Claro partnered with footballer Ronaldo to gain more Twitter followers

 According to Marketing Week, the average Brazilian has around 231 friends across various social networks, and judging by figures released by T-Index, their networks are likely to grow.
-T-Index predicts that Brazil will have the fourth largest online market share by 2015 (behind China, USA and Japan, and just ahead of Germany).

 Examples of brands using Facebook to engage and attract fans include Heineken Brazil which started a campaign in January 2012 called ‘1 Like 1 Balao’ (1 Like, 1 Balloon).
 Every time someone ‘Liked’ the brands Facebook page another balloon would be blown up and added to the office.
 Videos were made showing the state of the office as the campaign progressed.
 It only took a day for the brand to get thousands of new followers.

 A safe sex Facebook advertising campaign for Preservativos Prudence performed so well that the advertising company moved spend over from banner to Facebook ads as a result.
 The campaign, aimed at men aged 18 to 25, attracted over 30,000 ‘Likes’ and encouraged people to go to the brand’s website where they could purchase products or find out more information.

 Successful campaigns tend to weave in major cultural events.
 Volkswagen promoted its sponsorship of the Planeta Terra Festival by launching an interactive treasure hunt for tickets using Google Maps and the hashtag #foxatplanetaterra, which started trending after two hours.
-Sports drink brand Powerade created a visual feed of tweets around a much hyped Brazil vs. Argentina football match, which generated 455,000 tweets.
+Sports drink brand Powerade created a visual feed of tweets around a much anticipated Brazil vs. Argentina football match, which generated 455,000 tweets.